MrCocoNuat/tiny-chess-960/guide.md

 ```

 ##### Throwing Hammer
 A hefty block of steel solidly attached to a handle can deal real hurt at a distance.
-Up to 4 can be carried in a single stack.
+Their hardy construction lets them withstand 15 solid hits, and up to 4 can be carried in a single stack.
 ```
 ATK: 8-18 ACC: 100 RNG: 99
 STR: 15